Bidimensionality and Kernels: Introduction

 \section{Introduction}

-Bidimensionality theory was introduced by Demaine et al. in \cite{DemaineFHT05jacm}.
-This theory is build on cornerstone theorems from Graph Minors Theory of Robertson and Seymour \cite{RobertsonS-V} and initially it was developed to unify and extend subexponential fixed-parameter algorithms for NP-hard graph problems to a broad range of graphs including planar graphs, map graphs, bounded-genus graphs and graphs excluding any fixed graph as a minor \cite{DemaineFHT05jacm,DemaineH07-CJ,DemaineFHT05sidma, DemaineFHT05talg,DemaineH05II}.
+Bidimensionality theory was introduced by Demaine et al. in~\cite{DemaineFHT05jacm}.
+This theory is build on cornerstone theorems from Graph Minors Theory of Robertson and Seymour \cite{RobertsonS-V} and initially it was developed to unify and extend subexponential fixed-parameter algorithms for {\sf NP}-hard graph problems to a broad range of graphs including planar graphs, map graphs, bounded-genus graphs and graphs excluding any fixed graph as a minor \cite{DemaineFHT05jacm,DemaineH07-CJ,DemaineFHT05sidma, DemaineFHT05talg,DemaineH05II} (see also~\cite{FominLRS10,FominLS18excl,GrigorievKT14bidi,BasteT17cont} for other graph classes).
 Roughly speaking, the problem is bidimensional if the solution value for the problem on a $k\times k$-grid is $\Omega(k^2)$, and contraction/removal of edges does not increase solution value.
 Many natural problems are bidimensional, including {\sc Dominating Set}, {\sc Feedback Vertex Set}, {\sc Edge Dominating Set}, {\sc Vertex Cover}, {\sc $r$-Dominating Set}, {\sc Connected Dominating Set}, {\sc Cycle Packing}, {\sc Connected Vertex Cover}, {\sc Graph Metric TSP}, and many others.

-The second application of bidimensionality was given by Demaine and Hajiaghayi in \cite{DemaineHaj05}, where it have been shown that bidimensionality is a useful theory not only in the design of fast fixed-parameter algorithms but also in the design of fast PTASs.
+The second application of bidimensionality was given by Demaine and Hajiaghayi in \cite{DemaineHaj05}, where it has been shown that bidimensionality is a useful theory not only in the design of fast fixed-parameter algorithms but also in the design of fast PTASs.
 Demaine and Hajiaghayi established a link between parameterized and approximation algorithms by proving that every bidimensional problem satisfying some simple separation properties has a PTAS on planar graphs and other classes of sparse graphs.
-See also \cite{FominLRS10} for further development of the applications of bidimensionality in the theory of EPTASs We refer to the surveys~\cite{DemaineH07-CJ,DornFT08-csr} for further information on bidimensionality and its applications, as well as the book \cite{Cygan15_book}.
+See also \cite{FominLRS10,FominLS18excl} for further development of the applications of bidimensionality in the theory of EPTASs.
+We refer to the surveys~\cite{DemaineH07-CJ,DornFT08-csr,Thilikos15bidi} for further information on bidimensionality and its applications, as well as the book \cite{Cygan15_book}.